 Our room window looked out over the main courtyard for the bar.
-As it was still Winter this was not in use so there was not any noise.
-However, I can’t see this being an issue even when being used during warmer months.
+As it was still Winter, this was not in use.
+Therefore, there was not any noise.
+However, I cannot see this being an issue even during the warmer months.

-We stayed at the hotel on a bed and breakfast basis.
-The food was varied and plentiful.
-There were many fruit juices, a coffee machine and a good selection of tea.
-It was a continental style self-serve breakfast with a good selection of cereals, fruits, cooked and cold meats.
-The hotel also provided cake (which was delicious) and other local items.
+We stayed at the hotel on a bed-and-breakfast basis.
+There was a great selection of food and it was plentiful.
+There were many fruit juices, a coffee machine and an excellent selection of tea.
+It was a continental style self-serve breakfast with a wonderful selection of cereals, fruits, cooked and cold meats.

-The bar area which we used on a couple of occasions was good.
-Again, the staff here were friendly and attentive.
-Drinks were also reasonably priced.
+The bar area, which we used on a couple of occasions, was good.
+Again, the staff here were friendly.
+The drinks selection was excellent and also reasonably priced.
 Not bad for typical “hotel prices”.
-A glass of white wine and a glass of prosecco cost 200CZK which worked out at around £6.50.
+A glass of white wine and a glass of prosecco cost 200CZK, which worked out at around £6.50.

 Book Some Excursions

 Prague is full of things to see and do.
-Why not plan ahead and book some excursions with Get Your Guide.
+Why not plan and book some excursions with Get Your Guide?

-All in all, we really enjoyed our stay at the Hotel Elite.
-Therefore, we would highly recommend it to anyone travelling to Prague.
-If we do go back to Prague, we would re-book this hotel again.
+We really enjoyed our stay at the Hotel Elite and would highly recommend it to anyone travelling to Prague.
+If we go back to the city, we would re-book this hotel again in a heartbeat.